In Spanish (En Español)

 You may also feel that you are now damaged in some way and that no one will want to love you because you are HIV+.
 Or you may blame yourself for getting HIV and ask yourself, "How could I have let this happen to me?"
-Try not to be too hard on yourself.
+Try to be gentle with yourself.
 Guilt and shame can be destructive.
 If possible, try to have some compassion for yourself and forgive yourself if necessary.
 You have just gotten bad news and must face changes and challenges ahead.
 If forgiving yourself or being compassionate with yourself seem difficult, try to imagine how you would respond to a loved one whom you just learned was HIV+.
 Think on the love and comfort you might give that person and share some with yourself.
 You are just as deserving and just as capable of giving and receiving love as ever.

 Being diagnosed with HIV presents many challenges.
 Building a support network can help you learn to cope.
 Take your time and do not feel that you have to tell everyone right away.
 It is important not to let fear of being judged cause you to isolate yourself and not talk to anyone.
 If it is hard to tell family and friends at first, you may want to turn to HIV organizations.
 For more information, see The Well Project’s info sheets on Disclosure and Getting Connected.

-Many newly-diagnosed people want to speak with others in the same situation.
+Many newly diagnosed people want to speak with others in the same situation.
 This can decrease isolation and help overcome stigma.
 There are many AIDS service organizations (ASOs) that offer support and information to HIV+ people.
 ASOs are great places to find helpful, non-judgmental people to talk with, and many offer support groups.
 Joining a support group and talking about your feelings in a safe space may reduce fears and concerns.
 There are support groups offered by ASOs in many parts of the US.
-Click here to find an ASO: http://www.thewellproject.org/en_US/Local_Resources/POZindex.jsp
+Click here to find an ASO.
+To find services across the world, visit AIDSmap’s e-atlas.

 As upsetting as testing positive can be, you are better off knowing.
 Once you know you are HIV+, you can take charge of your health and have the best chance to slow or prevent disease progression.
 Getting informed about HIV and its treatment will help you make the best of your situation.